qualv13/qualv13/README.md

 <p align="center">
-  See how many people saw my profile<br>
+  See how many people saw my profile (or how many times to be exact)<br>
   <img src="https://profile-counter.glitch.me/qualv13/count.svg" />
 </p>